 Gain strategic control of the industry by outmanoeuvring your competitors

 The skilful use of strategic affiliations and partnerships can limit your competitors’ freedom of action.
 Do not get drawn into petty conflicts that benefit no one, and only engage in confrontations that you know you can win.
-Also, by controlling strategic areas of your industry, such as by forming preferential relationships with key suppliers, your competitors will be forced to react to you, and not vice versa.
+Control strategic areas of your industry and your competitors will be forced to react to you, and not vice versa.

 An understanding of rival firms maximises your own competitive advantages

 Identifying and exploiting your competitor’s weakness requires a deep understanding of their strategy and capabilities, as well as an appreciation of your own strengths and weaknesses.
 Likewise, in order to keep your competitor from utilising this strategy against you, it’s critical to keep your own plans secret.

 "An army may be likened to water, just as flowing water avoids the heights and hastens to the lowlands." - Sun Tzu

 Avoid your competitor’s areas of strength, and attack their weakness

 Many companies launch direct attacks against their competitors.
 This approach leads to protracted wars of attrition, which can be disastrous for all parties.
 Instead, concentrate on the competition’s areas of weakness, which maximises your gains while minimising the use of resources.
 By definition, this is bound to increase your profits.

 "Generally in war, the best policy is to take a state intact." - Sun Tzu